yuvaraj-06/Nonagon/README.md

 # Motivation for the project:

 Blockchains produce a lot of data that gets indexed and is sitting on chain.
-This data is not yet being analysed and across dapps and chains to create insights for users, developers and investors.
+This data is not yet being analysed across dapps and chains to create insights for users, developers and investors.

 We would like to analyse the data available on chain by creating relations across dapps and chains to create insights.